This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Proanthocyanidins and flavan-3-ols are phytochemicals that can help decrease disease-causing inflammation.
 They are found in foods such as red wine, grape juice extracts, cranberries and cocoa.

-Better known as resveratrol, studies have shown that these foods play a role in cancer prevention and help fight diabetes, Alzheimer’s, Parkinson’s disease, stroke and more.
-One way they do this by lowering inflammatory responses.
+Studies have shown that these foods play a role in cancer prevention and help fight diabetes, Alzheimer’s, Parkinson’s disease, stroke and more.
+One way they do this is by lowering inflammatory responses.

 For instance, broccoli contains sulforaphane and is associated with lowered breast cancer risk and improved survival rates.
 It can also decrease metastatic potential of lung cancer and can induce the liver’s detoxifying enzyme system.